Recycled Anderson Shelters

 The corrugated iron roofs of most of the shelters were collected by the authorities at the end of the war.
 Other shelters which were no longer needed were sold to the householders for £1 each (the equivalent of around £35 in 2015).
 These were often dug up and re-erected above ground, fitted with wooden doors and used as workshops or garden sheds.
 Much of the corrugated iron was also re-used by farmers.

 Here is a photo of an post-war 'prefab' estate showing a re-erected shelter to the left of the picture, and another at the back of the estate.
 The photo on the right is a close-up of such a shelter:

 Amazingly, many of these re-positioned shelters are still in good condition today.
-Here are a sample:
+Here is a representative sample of the photos that have been sent to me:

 These photos are of a shelter in Kentish Town ...

 And here is one in Edinburgh, before it was dismantled and then rebuilt by Joe McGuigan.